pminina01/readthedocs/ConfigSetting-Layout-Renderer.md

 Value from the appsettings.json or other configuration in .NET Core

-> Introduced NLog.Extensions.Logging 1.4.0 and NLog.Web.AspNetCore 4.8.0
+> Introduced with NLog.Extensions.Logging 1.4.0 and NLog.Web.AspNetCore 4.8.0

 ## Register Configuration
 When calling `UseNLog()` from `NLog.Web.AspNetCore` or `NLog.Extensions.Hosting` then it will automatically register hosting environment configuration with `ConfigSettingLayoutRenderer`.